MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/learn-the-tools.md

 - Environments with dim lighting or extremely bright lighting
 - Transparent or reflective surfaces like glass
 - Dynamic or moving surfaces

+### See also
+- Learn more about Remote Assist Mobile [here](remote-assist-mobile-overview.md).
+- Learn how to make calls using Remote Assist Mobile [here](making-calls.md).
+- Learn how to annotate your environment on Remote Assist Mobile [here](annotate-your-environment.md).
+- Learn how to capture a 2D snapshot and annotate it [here](annotate-snapshot.md).
+- Learn how to send chat messages using Remote Assist Mobile [here](send-chat-messages.md).
+- Learn how to integrate Remote Assist Mobile with Dynamics 365 Field Service [here](fs-integration.md).
+- Learn how to provide the Remote Assist Mobile team with feedback [here](provide-feedback.md).